ib4error/TOTK-Link-Amiibo/README.md

 ## Link amiibo for The Legend of Zelda Tears of the Kingdom
 ### Tested and used in YUZU.

-Simply download the file to where your other .bin files for Yuzu Amiibos are and use as you normaly would in game.
+Simply download the file to where your other .bin files for Yuzu Amiibos are and use as you normally would in game.